 + Zinc – Your body’s Vitamin A metabolism and the receptors for both vitamins A and D only function correctly in the presence of zinc.
 Plus zinc has proven to be a great immune system booster.

 + Omegas or Fat – When you take vitamin D3 and fat-soluble vitamins, you want to take them with fat.
 When taking a D supplement, it’s not how much you take … it’s how much you absorb.
 You can combine it with omegas and it will help the vitamin D get absorbed in your system.

 How Much? – Check out this chart to see how much vitamin D3 you should be taking.
 For example – if you’re currently at 30 (on the left side) and you want to get to 50 (on the top), then you need to take 3100 per day.
 Of course, be sure to test your blood levels first, and along the way so you can keep an accurate record.

-Stay away from D2, and opt for D3 (whether it’s from sun, food or supplements).
-If you are taking a supplement, make sure to take it with Vit.
-K so your arteries dont harden over time.
+Stay away from D2, and opt for D3 (whether it’s from the sun, food, or supplements).
+If you are taking a supplement, make sure to take it with Vitamin A, E, and K so your arteries don’t harden over time and you properly absorb the D. Add magnesium and zinc to the supplement to maximize absorption and avoid depleting your magnesium supplies.
 Be sure to take D3 with fat, like Omegas, so your body can absorb it.
-Finally, get your levels from your doctor so you know where you are, and where you need to be.
+Finally, get your blood levels tested from your doctor so you know where you are, and where you need to be.
+Ideally above 50ng/mL.